 During the founding days of Bellingham, WA, home of Trayvax’s manufacturing facility, the area was protected by Captain Pickett, a Civil War general.
 Pickett built the Fort of Bellingham on a bluff three miles from the bay.
 First responders were stationed there to keep watch for enemy attacks on Bellingham.
 What is the history of first responders where you live?

 First responders have always been at the forefront of a change for better times.
 This could not be more true than on 9/11/2001, as the United States mourned a devastating chain of events.
-For months following, instead of running for cover, first responders from across the country flocked to Ground Zero in New York City to provide aid in a time of tragedy.
-The bravery and courage that is embodied in our first responders is unparalleled to any other profession.
+For months following, instead of running for cover, from across the country first responders flocked to Ground Zero in New York City to provide aid in a time of tragedy.
+The bravery and courage that is embodied in these members of society is unparalleled to any other profession.

 Brian Zig - Trayvax Content Creator